boundir/XCOM2-Tweaks/ReadMe.md

 > - Ruler activation will pause timers.
 Ruler escaping or killed will resume it.
 > - *Pounce* from [More Trait](https://steamcommunity.com/sharedfiles/filedetails/?id=1122837889) by **RealityMachina** is prevented from triggering while concealed.
 > - Change *Axe Thrown* damage type to DefaultProjectile so it doesn't inflict melee damages.
 > - Prevents Rulers from spawning on missions with Lost.
+Disabled by default since Lost cannot target Rulers and Chosen.
 > - Covert Actions let you recruit Faction soldier indistinctively of which faction you first met.
 Limited to 2 of each by default.
 > - Remove EasyToHit from civilian to help with retaliation mission with AI activated.
 > - Training Center Ability Points restrictions.
 Psionic class is not able to purchase additional abilities.